RaduMarcel/EspressoViews/README.md

 **3. Press the OK Button on the bottom to generate the report**

 ## Contributing

+There is a lot of space to improve funtionality and user experience.
+You are welcome [to contribute][Contributing] with your feedback, ideas and/or coding experience and help this project to evolve.
 There are many ways to [contribute][Contributing] to this open source project.

 [Contributing]: https://github.com/RaduMarcel/EspressoViews/blob/master/CONTRIBUTING.md